steelehelbling/steelehelbling/README.md

 * Create custom scripts for clients when requested.

 ## Links
-you can find me on linkedin :linkedin: https://www.linkedin.com/in/steele-helbling-web-developer/
+you can find me on linkedin :camera: https://www.linkedin.com/in/steele-helbling-web-developer/

 heres my portfolio :man: